hibbitts-design/hibbitts-design-org-learn/pages/02.coursehub/chapter.md

 ===

 > [!NOTE]
-> **Grav Helios Course Hub** – The successor to the Open Course Hub and Open MultiCourse Hub, now unified into a single installation for one or more courses.
-Built on the Grav Premium Helios theme for a significantly more refined visual experience, with automatic single or multi-course setup, context-aware search, and visual course cards.
+> **Grav Helios Course Hub is the successor to this project.** Built on the Grav Premium Helios theme, it unifies single and multi-course support into one installation with a more modern visual experience, with automatic single or multi-course setup, context-aware search, and visual course cards.
 [Grav Helios Course Hub on GitHub](https://github.com/hibbitts-design/grav-skeleton-helios-course-hub).